TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/im-not-invidious.md

 This is the important part, which make this whole e-mail unapplicable by me by design.

-Invidious isn't my project, I don't own the "Invidious" trademark, I'm not Invidious, I don't represent Invidious.
+Invidious isn't my project, I don't own Invidious or the "Invidious" trademark, I'm not Invidious, I don't represent Invidious.
 I'm just... me.

 Invidious **is**.